Nights-Software/ns-docs/resources/metabuild.md

 1. Got players who'se FiveM ID is not found?

-**The solution for the FiveM ID not found (night_shifts) on entering a server.**
+**The solution for the FiveM ID not found (night_metabuild) on entering a server.**
 - Log into the FiveM app when inside the app.
 - Close the FiveM app.
 - Open the FiveM app.
 - Join the server as a logged in user.

-1. Check whether your script is still named `night_shifts`, this is required for it to work.
+Check whether your script is still named `night_metabuild`, this is required for it to work.
 Do NOT rename it.

 ---